Quasi-Newton method: Search for extrema: optimization

-The search for a minimum or maximum of a scalar-valued function is nothing else than the search for the zeroes of the gradient of that function.
+The search for a minimum or maximum of a scalar-valued function is closely related to the search for the zeroes of the gradient of that function.
 Therefore, quasi-Newton methods can be readily applied to find extrema of a function.
 In other words, if $g$ is the gradient of $f$, then searching for the zeroes of the vector-valued function $g$ corresponds to the search for the extrema of the scalar-valued function $f$; the Jacobian of $g$ now becomes the Hessian of $f$.
 The main difference is that the Hessian matrix is a symmetric matrix, unlike the Jacobian when searching for zeroes.
-Most quasi-Newton methods used in optimization exploit this property.
+Most quasi-Newton methods used in optimization exploit this symmetry.

 In optimization, quasi-Newton methods (a special case of variable-metric methods) are algorithms for finding local maxima and minima of functions.
-Quasi-Newton methods are based on Newton's method to find the stationary point of a function, where the gradient is 0.
+Quasi-Newton methods for optimization are based on Newton's method to find the stationary points of a function, points where the gradient is 0.
 Newton's method assumes that the function can be locally approximated as a quadratic in the region around the optimum, and uses the first and second derivatives to find the stationary point.
 In higher dimensions, Newton's method uses the gradient and the Hessian matrix of second derivatives of the function to be minimized.

 In quasi-Newton methods the Hessian matrix does not need to be computed.
 The Hessian is updated by analyzing successive gradient vectors instead.
 Quasi-Newton methods are a generalization of the secant method to find the root of the first derivative for multidimensional problems.
 In multiple dimensions the secant equation is under-determined, and quasi-Newton methods differ in how they constrain the solution, typically by adding a simple low-rank update to the current estimate of the Hessian.